 The kills have become mechanical and by-the-numbers (though again, some would argue that this has been the case throughout the series!) and the stalking scenes leading up to them exhibit no tension whatsoever: characters do drugs/party/have sex/do Eighties robot dancing in their bedroom, think they hear a noise, go back to what they were doing, turn around and BAM!

 Bringing the character of Tommy back provides a certain sense of continuity and familiarity.
 It was probably the only interesting move made by the filmmakers here – and there is some attempt to explore the psychological trauma suffered by someone who has survived Jason.
 Corey Feldman even cameos in an opening dream sequence where he witnesses the resurrection of Jason and is about to get skewed when he wakes up just in time.
 As the grown up Tommy, John Shepherd doesn’t have much to say, but he still plays the ‘traumatised-victim-who-thinks-they’re-losing-their-mind-again’ quite well.
 He seems lost and vulnerable, but still has that slight edginess that leaves you thinking ‘Well, maybe it is him.’
 Except the mystery of who is actually the murderer isn’t the focus here.
 Like Part 1, the emphasis is on the kills.
 Unlike Part 1, this batch of murderlisations is bland and forgettable and ripped to shreds by the censors.
 Either that or a low budget forced Steinmann to cut away at the last minute from most of them.

-An uneven, sleazy and quite messy addition that had so much potential given the plight of Tommy, the wasted ‘is-he-isn’t-he-the-killer?’ angle and a potentially cool cast of juvenile delinquents who should, by rights, have been more than a match for
+An uneven, sleazy and quite messy addition that had so much potential given the plight of Tommy, the wasted ‘is-he-isn’t-he-the-killer?’ angle and a potentially cool cast of troubled teens who should, by rights, have been more than a match for